dantrain/remix-relay/docs/getting-started.md

 Run the Relay compiler once more with `pnpm run relay` to regenerate the types.

 Run the dev server again and observe that the slow-loading data streams in after the fast-loading data is displayed.
+Use the browser dev tools network panel to confirm that all the data is streamed in through the initial document request, and no Fetch/XHR requests are made.

 ## Watch for file changes